andrew0928/columns.chicken-house.net/.github/instructions/html2md.instructions.md

 ## Error Handling
 - If external image download fails, report the URL and continue processing
 - If conversion encounters malformed HTML, report the issue but continue processing

+## Step 6: Confirmation and Commit

+- Confirm the conversion is successful, remove origin HTML file.
+- Commit the changes to the repository with a message , include convert post_id, and the Validation Checklist.